Comparisons

 Automation: Postman Wins

-Postman: Write JavaScript test scripts that run after each request.
-Assert on status codes, response bodies, and headers.
-Collection Runner executes entire collections in sequence or parallel.
-Newman CLI integrates with CI/CD pipelines.
-Mock servers simulate API responses.
-Monitoring schedules collections to run on intervals.
+Postman lets you write JavaScript test scripts that run after each request.
+You can assert on status codes, response bodies, and headers.
+Collection Runner executes entire collections in sequence or parallel, while Newman CLI integrates those collections with CI/CD pipelines.

 GraphQL: Insomnia Wins